letsencrypt/cp-cps/CPS.md

 ## 4.11 End of subscription

+A Subscriber's subscription ends once all of Subscriber's ISRG certificates have expired or been revoked.

+Prior to the end of subscription, ISRG will send the Subscriber notice of pending Certificate expiration, in the form of a renewal notification, when 20% of the certificate’s lifetime remains, if a contact email address was provided.

 ## 4.12 Key escrow and recovery

 ### 4.12.1 Key escrow and recovery policy and practices

+Not applicable.

 ### 4.12.2 Session key encapsulation and recovery policy and practices

+Not applicable.

 # 5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS